fenago/apache-cassandra/lab_4.md

-We have learned about the primary and secondary indexes in this chapter.
+We have learned about the primary and secondary indexes in this lab.
 Related topics such as compound primary key, composite partition key, and partitioner are also introduced.
 With the help of the explanation of the internal storage and inner working mechanisms of Cassandra, you should now be able to state the difference between the primary index and the secondary index, as well as use them properly in your data model.

-In the next chapter, we will start building the first version of the technical analysis application using Cassandra and Python.
+In the next lab, we will start building the first version of the technical analysis application using Cassandra and Python.
 A quick installation and setup guide on how to connect Python to Cassandra and collect market data will also be provided.